clitcancer/digit-recognition/README.md

 ### so many languages
 for fun, wanted to created a project that for once isnt full Node.js lul
 ### is training so slow
 because it has to fetch data of a digit from the GO server which has to compute it.
-I valued more languages over efficiency
+I valued multiple languages over efficiency